 For the 2003 Formula Nippon season, Hattori joined Docomo Team Dandelion Racing to drive the #41 Lola-Mugen.
 With just three points on his account, he finished 13th in the final classification.

 Hattori spent two more seasons with Dandelion Racing, scoring one podium in each season.
 In 2004, he was second at Sepand and finished ninth in finals standings.
 In 2005, he was third at Twin Ring Motegi, finishing 12th in the points of his last Formula Nippon season.

 Parallel to his commitments with Dandelion Racing, Hattori was driving Toyota Supra for Kraft Project in the Japanese GT Championship.
 He was without wins or podiums in 2003, then scored one podium in 2004 and one podium in 2005.
 Hattori's co-driver was Shigekazu Wakisaka, who was replaced by Peter Dumbreck in the second part of 2005.

 In 2006, after leaving Formula Nippon, Hattori stayed with Team Kraft in the Super GT Series, sharing the #35 Lexus SC430 with Peter Dumbreck.
 They won at Fuji and finished ninth in the final points.
 Hattori's last full season in the Super GT Series was 2007 when he was sharing the #35 Lexus with Peter Dumbreck (seven races) and Ronnie Quintarelli (three races).

-Since his retirement from full-time racing, Hattori occasionally participated in different endurance races, such are Nurburgring 24 Hours or Sepang 12 Hours, but also worked as a motoring journalist.
+Since his retirement from full-time racing, Hattori occasionally participated in different endurance races, such are Nurburgring 24 Hours or Sepang 12 Hours, or in Japanese Super Taikyu series, but also worked as a motoring journalist.